FlexMeasures/flexmeasures/documentation/configuration.rst

 Default: ``[]``

-.. note:: This setting is also recognized as environment variable.
+.. note:: This setting is also recognized as environment variable (since v0.14, which is also the version required to pass this setting as a string).

 FLEXMEASURES_DB_BACKUP_PATH